-Pavement Gallery is a 24/7 window space based on the corner of the Righton Building facing All Saints Park and Oxford Road, Manchester.
-It delivers an ambitious exhibition programme of international contemporary art, alongside strands of other curatorial activity online and offline.
-Set in a former drapery store, the space - which cannot be entered by the public - provides a highly visible stage for the display of contemporary art.
-Pavement is run by a rolling group of Associates.
-The Associate model operates on an equal division of work and democratic decision making process.
-James is one of four Associates currently working with the gallery.
+Pavement Gallery was a 24/7 window space based on the corner of the Righton Building facing All Saints Park and Oxford Road, Manchester.
+It delivered an ambitious exhibition programme of international contemporary art, alongside strands of other curatorial activity online and offline.
+Set in a former drapery store, the space - which cannot be entered by the public - provided a highly visible stage for the display of contemporary art.
+Pavement was run by a rolling group of Associates.
+The Associate model operated on an equal division of work and democratic decision making process.
+James was one of four Associates working with the gallery between 2019 and 2022.

 Great Northern Contemporary Craft Fair